exonum/exonum-doc/src/architecture/serialization.md

 The way a particular data type is serialized within a complex type (i.e., sequence) depends on whether this type has a fixed or variable byte length of the serialization.
-These kinds of types are referred to as _fixed-lengh_ and _var-length_, respectively.
+These kinds of types are referred to as _fixed-length_ and _var-length_, respectively.

 - All primitive types are fixed-length.
 For example, all `u32` instances take 4